Katy Perry Crashes Wedding Reception in St. Louis

 “We were just looking for an after party,” the pop star quipped on Snapchat along with images of her and her dancers heading into the reception.

-See video and a photo from the once in a lifetime wedding crash below.
-The photo is courtesy of Ray Props Photography.
+See video and photos from the once in a lifetime wedding crash below.
+The photos are courtesy of Ray Prop Photography.